 - Director of Strategic Planning and Assessment: Provides leadership for university strategic planning and academic program reviews, and supports faculty and staff in utilizing assessment findings from these efforts for continuous improvement.

-- Director of Assessment Systems and University Accreditation: Provides university-wide support to faculty and staff in documenting plans, assessments, and accreditation evidence in the assessment management system and supports university compliance efforts for successful submissions of SACSCOC fifth-year and decennial reports.
+- Director of University Accreditation and Assessment Systems Management: Provides university-wide support to faculty and staff in documenting plans, assessments, and accreditation evidence in the assessment management system and supports university compliance efforts for successful submissions of SACSCOC fifth-year and decennial reports.